kodecocodes/i10t/user-notifications/user-notifications.markdown

 ![iphone bordered](./images/star-shower.png)

 Your extension has done it's job, and the cuddle has been starred.
-But recall that `dismissAndForwardAction` was called in teh completion closure—where is it getting forwarded?
+But recall that `dismissAndForwardAction` was called in the completion closure—where is it getting forwarded?

 The answer is it forwards to the app, but right now the `UNUserNotificationCenterDelegate` in cuddlePix isn't listening.
 Open **AppDelegate.swift** and add the following method to the `UNUserNotificationCenterDelegate` extension: